khatrikrish8080-maker/AIBased_Real_estate_analysis/README.md

 *   **Data Visualization:** Plotly Express (Interactive 2D Scatter Plots), Matplotlib

 ---
+## Scientific Methodology

- Scientific Methodology & Algorithm Design1.
-Feature Preprocessing & ScalingReal estate parameters operate on vastly mismatched scalar dimensions (e.g., Price listed in millions versus BHK listed in single digits).
-To prevent the distance math from being dominated entirely by pricing columns, data is passed through a standard normal distribution scaler:$$Z = \frac{x - \mu}{\sigma}$$2.
-Dimensionality Reduction (PCA)To visually display multi-dimensional property rows on a 2D dashboard monitor, Principal Component Analysis calculates eigenvectors to rotate the data into maximized orthogonal directions of variance, projecting high-dimensional metrics into a clean (x, y) coordinate array.3.
-K-Means vs. DBSCAN Hyperparameter TuningK-Means ($k$): Partitioning focuses on minimize the within-cluster sum-of-squares (Inertia).
-Ideal for classifying broad market brackets.DBSCAN ($\epsilon$, $\text{min\_samples}$): Scans dense neighborhoods.
-Points with fewer than min_samples within a radius of eps ($\epsilon$) fail the density-connection rule and are cleanly separated into a specialized Noise category (Cluster -1).The 1-20 Slider Guardrail: The min_samples slider is restricted to a maximum of 20 to strictly align with machine learning heuristics ($2 \times \text{Dimensions}$).
+ 1. Feature Preprocessing & Scaling
+Real estate parameters operate on vastly mismatched scalar dimensions (e.g., Price listed in millions versus BHK listed in single digits).
+To prevent the distance math from being dominated entirely by pricing columns, data is passed through a standard normal distribution scaler (StandardScaler), which centers the data to a mean of 0 and a standard deviation of 1.

+2. Dimensionality Reduction (PCA)
+To visually display multi-dimensional property rows on a 2D dashboard monitor, Principal Component Analysis calculates eigenvectors to rotate the data into maximized orthogonal directions of variance, projecting high-dimensional metrics into a clean (x, y) coordinate array.

+3. K-Means vs. DBSCAN Hyperparameter Tuning
+K-Means (k): Partitioning focuses on minimizing the within-cluster sum-of-squares (Inertia).
+Ideal for classifying broad market brackets.

+DBSCAN (Radius / Min Samples): Scans dense neighborhoods.
+Points with fewer than the specified minimum sample threshold within a given radius fail the density-connection rule and are cleanly separated into a specialized Noise category (Cluster -1).

+The 1-20 Slider Guardrail: The minimum samples slider is restricted to a maximum of 20 to strictly align with machine learning heuristics (2 * Dimensions).
 Pushing this value higher causes severe over-smoothing, which breaks up smaller, highly exclusive luxury real estate sectors and accidentally misclassifies normal niche properties as noise.